Gougeres with cheese and scallions. Airy cheese puffs to quell your hunger as you wait for dinner.

 - Shred the cheese all to the same size.
 Easier to melt evenly.

 - You can omit the scallions if you wish.
 Or replace them with chives.
-Use a lot less, as they are much more pungent in flavor.
+Use a lot less, as they are much more intense in flavor.

 What to serve with your Gougeres